corda/corda-docs-portal/content/en/docs/platform/corda/5.0-dev-preview-1/BLT/deploying-a-cordapp/index.md

    **Step result:** The **Deployed apps** section appears in the command's output.

    {{< note >}}
    Restarting the node retains the deployed apps.
-To replace the apps, run the deploy with a new version of the `.cpb`.
+To replace the apps, run the `deploy` command with a new version of the `.cpb`.
 To remove a deployed app, remove the `.cpb` from the container and restart the node.

    Use the `corda-cli pgk remove` command to uninstall a previously installed `.cpb` or `.cpk`.